kWAYTV/openai-discord-bot/README.md

 # OpenAI-Discord-Bot
- Simple OpenAI Text prompts discord bot
+ Simple OpenAI Text prompts discord bot with a small queue system
 # To get API KEY
  Simply go to this website https://beta.openai.com/account/api-keys and log in with your account to generate a new api key.